peteraritchie/MSDN-Vintage/README.md

 MSDN Vintage

-This extension simple puts a watermark on MSDN .NET pages that are not version 4.5.
+This extension simply puts a watermark on MSDN .NET pages that are not version 4.5.

 Info on Chrome extensions: http://developer.chrome.com/extensions/getstarted.html and http://www.informit.com/articles/article.aspx?p=1916420